-Keywordsaddiction anti-Catholic apologetics apostasy baptism Benedict XVI catechesis celibacy charity children Church of England consecration conversion Counter-Reformation death devotions dissent dogma ecumenism Eucharist evolution excommunication faith God Gospel grace heaven hell history hope humility infallibility Islam Jesus John Cardinal Newman judging liturgical abuse liturgical reform magisterium New Testament non-Catholic Orthodox churches papal authority papal succession Passion patriotism philosophy politics pope poverty prayer priest private revelation Protestant Protestant Reformation prudence purgatory Redemption saints science Scripture secularism social justice sola scriptura soul spiritual direction spiritual life St. Augustine St. Paul St. Peter terminology Tradition truth Vatican City Vatican II virtue wine
+Keywordsaddiction anti-Catholic apologetics apostasy baptism Benedict XVI catechesis celibacy charity children Church Architecture Church of England consecration conversion Counter-Reformation death devotions dissent dogma ecumenism Eucharist evolution excommunication faith God Gospel grace heaven hell history hope humility infallibility Islam Jesus John Cardinal Newman judging liturgical abuse liturgical reform magisterium New Testament non-Catholic Orthodox churches papal authority papal succession Passion patriotism philosophy politics politics and religion pope poverty prayer priest private revelation Protestant Protestant Reformation prudence purgatory Redemption Rome saints science Scripture secularism social justice sola scriptura soul spiritual direction spiritual life St. Augustine St. Paul St. Peter terminology Tradition truth Vatican City Vatican II virtue wine

 For some, breaking away from the Church may be the first step to becoming a good Catholic.
 From 2001.

 If an outrageous assertion gets repeated enough times, people will begin to believe it.
 How to counter the unhistorical and unbiblical claim...

 We like to think that we won World War II, but can we really claim to be victors, given that we ended up adopting Nazi morality?
 From 1997.

 So, you think it’s hard to be an apologist in your neighborhood?
 A catechist’s account from behind bars.
 From 1992.

 When a Fundamentalist church down the street put anti-Catholic tracts on windshields during Mass at his local parish, Karl Keating didn’t just...

 What authority did Jesus give to Peter himself?
 How to understand the difference between the Catholic and Orthodox positions.
 From 1997.